PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 • Emergency shelter

-Understanding kayaking safety rules and regulations isn't just about compliance – it's about staying alive.
+Understanding kayaking safety rules and regulations is not just about compliance – it is about staying alive.
+For night paddling gear requirements, see our night kayaking safety guide.

 Gear Storage and Organization